adil-hussain-84/ThreadPoolExperiment/app2/README.md

     </tr>
 </table>

-## Spawning a new Thread for each execution of the factorial function
+## Spawning a new thread for each execution of the factorial function

-The table below shows the total execution time when the factorial function is run repeatedly in a separate thread.
+The table below shows the total execution time when a new thread is spawned for each execution of the factorial function.
 The threads are `synchronized` so that only one is running at any given time.

 <table>
     <tr>